If you feel that a judge has acted improperly, you can make a complaint. You can make a complaint without a lawyer.

 Judges are held to a high standard of conduct and are required to:

-If you have a complaint about a judge of the Court of Queen’s Bench, the Court of Appeal or any federal court, you can make a complaint in writing to the Canadian Judicial Council.
+If you have a complaint about a judge of the Court of King’s Bench, the Court of Appeal or any federal court, you can make a complaint in writing to the Canadian Judicial Council.
 If you prefer, you can also use their online complaint form.

 If you have a complaint about a Provincial Court judge you can make a complaint in writing to the Saskatchewan Judicial Council.